User Guide – DCS World

 00044.711 ALERT EDCORE: Can't execute Lua file C:\Users\Vyrtuoz\Saved Games\DCS\Scripts\Export.lua - can't open './AriesWings/AriesRadio.luac'

 To prevent cheating, some hosts are disabling data export.
+You can check the server options in the DCS World multiplayer lobby window.
 You can either record your flight afterward by playing back the track file automatically generated by DCS World for each multiplayer flight in the %USERPROFILE%\Saved Games\DCS\Tracks\ folder.
 Or you can ask the host to enable data export (see below).

 Since it may have taken some time for your computer to join a multiplayer session, be patient while playing back the .trk file of a network flight: You will eventually see the objects appearing on the map after some time (that can take a minute).